2023 Best Liberal Arts & Humanities Schools in North Carolina

 On average, liberal arts / sciences and humanities graduates from UNC Chapel Hill take out $15,712 in student loans while working on their degree.

-A rank of #5 on this year’s list means Wake Technical Community College is a great place for liberal arts / sciences and humanities students.
+The excellent programs at Wake Technical Community College helped the school earn the #5 place on this year’s ranking of the best liberal arts / sciences and humanities schools in North Carolina.
 Wake Technical Community College is a very large public school located in the large suburb of Raleigh.

 The average amount in student loans that liberal arts / sciences and humanities majors at Wake Technical Community College take out is $11,000.